History of the automobile: Brass/Edwardian era

-Between 1907 and 1912 in the US, the high-wheel motor buggy (resembling the horse buggy of before 1900) was in its heyday, with over 75 makers including Holsman (Chicago), IHC (Chicago), and Sears (which sold via catalog); the high-wheeler would be killed by the Model T. In 1912, Hupp (in the US, supplied by Hale & Irwin) and BSA (in the UK) pioneered the use of all-steel bodies, joined in 1914 by Dodge (who produced Model T bodies).
+Between 1907 and 1912 in the United States, the high-wheel motor buggy (resembling the horse buggy of before 1900) was in its heyday, with over 75 makers including Holsman (Chicago), IHC (Chicago), and Sears (which sold via catalog); the high-wheeler would be killed by the Model T. In 1912, Hupp (in the US, supplied by Hale & Irwin) and BSA (in the UK) pioneered the use of all-steel bodies, joined in 1914 by Dodge (who produced Model T bodies).
 While it would be another two decades before all-steel bodies would be standard, the change would mean improved supplies of superior-quality wood for furniture makers.

-The 1908 New York to Paris Race was the first circumnavigation of the world by automobile.
-German, French, Italian, and American teams began in New York City 12 February 1908 with three of the competitors ultimately reaching Paris.
+The 1908 New York to Paris Race was the world's first circumnavigation by automobile.
+German, French, Italian, and American teams began in New York City on 12 February 1908, with three competitors ultimately reaching Paris.
 The US-built Thomas Flyer with George Schuster (driver) won the race covering 22000 mi in 169 days.
 Also in 1908, the first South American automobile was built in Peru, the Grieve.
 In 1909, Rambler became the first car company to equip its cars with a spare tire that was mounted on a fifth wheel.

 Some examples of cars of the period included: